liamhays/hpex/README.md

 ## Settings
 ![The Settings window](manual_photos/settings.png)

-HPex is quite configurable, and the main way to do this is through the Settings dialog, accessible through the File menu.
-The options are as
+HPex is quite configurable, through the Settings dialog, located in the File menu.
+The options are as follows:
-follows:

 - **Startup directory:** the directory HPex will initialize the left-hand file list in this directory.
 - **Kermit name:** the name for the Kermit executable.
 If installed from your distro's repository, this is probably `ckermit`, but if you built Kermit from source, it's probably `kermit`.
+This executable, whatever it is called, must be in your `$PATH`.
-- **Baud rate:** this has the four options available on an HP 48, as well as 15360 and 115200 for compatibility with the HP 49 and 50.
+- **Baud rate:** this has the four options available on an HP 48, as well as 15360 and 115200 for compatibility with the MK series.
 - **Parity:** serial port parity, used by both XModem and Kermit.
 - **Kermit file mode:** either Auto, Binary, or ASCII.
-I recommend leaving this in Auto and adjusting the calculator to either binary or ASCII.
+I recommend leaving this in Auto and adjusting the calculator to either binary or ASCII mode, as the computer's Kermit will automatically adapt.
 - **Kermit checksum mode:** 1, 2, or 3.
+The calculator's default is 3
+  and HPex's default is 3 too.
 - **Disable pty search, look only for ttyUSB ports:** checking this box will prevent HPex from trying to load any ports from `/dev/pts/`, and look only for `/dev/ttyUSB*` ports. **Important:** If no ports are found, the serial port box will be empty and you will have to fill in a port yourself.
-- **Disconnect the calculator on close if connected:** this will finish the remote Kermit server if HPex is connected and you decide to close it.
+- **Disconnect the calculator on close if connected:** this will finish the remote Kermit server if HPex is connected to it and HPex is closed.
-- **Reset calculator directory on disconnect:** if this box is checked, HPex will remember the directory the calculator was set to *when it connected*, and will restore that directory on disconnect.
+- **Reset calculator directory on disconnect:** if this box is checked, HPex will remember the directory the calculator was set to *when HPex connected*, and will restore the calculator's path to that directory on disconnect.
-- **Ask to or warn about overwriting:** this box controls the generation of dialogs that warn you or let you control overwriting of files.
+- **Ask to or warn about overwriting:** this box controls the generation of dialogs that warn you about overwriting variables on both the calculator and the computer.
+If this is unchecked, HPex will never overwrite files already existing on the computer.
-- **Start HPex in XModem mode:** literally exactly what it sounds like
+- **Start HPex in XModem mode:** just what it sounds like.

 All settings are stored in the file `~/.hpexrc`.
 This file is not human-editable, but it can be backed up and restored like any other